-Understanding and influencing public opinion about an event is vital to its overall success.
-The polling and focus groups conducted as part of this Inquiry confirm that there is broad public support for events, both big and small, and that there is also widespread belief that they can, and do, have long-term impacts.
-In June 2022, 65% of the public thought that the London 2012 Olympic and Paralympic Games were still having an impact on the nation, their community, or their own lives.
-But the same polling found that 49% of the public agreed that big events like the Commonwealth Games and Jubilee are "a distraction from the real issues facing the country".14 Public views are in part shaped by a polarised narrative of events from press and commentators, either wholly celebratory or unreservedly critical.
-More nuanced reflections, such as The Herald's reflections on the long-term legacy of the Glasgow 2014 Commonwealth Games, are rare15.
-Public and press opinion about legacy can be more influential than more objective assessments of impact, certainly when it comes to appetite from politicians to commit public money to more events in the future.
-Yet this is notoriously volatile - if the event is successful, scepticism and complaints often fade away once the event begins, only to resurface when heightened legacy expectations are not met.
-Showcasing an event's achievements and shaping the collective narratives of an event is an important part of managing its legacy.
-Whilst the public and media are likely to be sceptical of attempts to evade criticism, event organisers need an effective longterm communication plan for an event to act as an ongoing inspiration and attract additional funding or visitors to an area.
+Understanding and influencing public opinion The Inquiry's findings and recommendations are about an event is vital to its overall success.
+The particularly timely.
+As well as the opportunity to polling and focus groups conducted as part of influence the planning of regular events, this year this Inquiry confirm that there is broad public the UK will stage a major and historic national support for events, both big and small, and that event in the Coronation of King Charles III. there is also widespread belief that they can, and do, have long-term impacts.
+In June 2022, 65% of It also sees the 75th anniversaries of the NHS and the public thought that the London 2012 Olympic the arrival of HMT Empire Windrush, and the 25th and Paralympic Games were still having an impact anniversary of the Good Friday Agreement.
+These on the nation, their community, or their own lives. milestones will be widely celebrated as landmarks in But the same polling found that 49% of the public modern British history.
+Leeds 2023 will demonstrate agreed that big events like the Commonwealth what a major cultural event can look like without Games and Jubilee are "a distraction from the real an official European Capital of Culture designation, issues facing the country".14 Public views are in part while Britain will host the Eurovision Song Contest, for the first time since 1998, in Liverpool.
+In 2025, shaped by a polarised narrative of events from press and commentators, either wholly celebratory or Bradford will host the UK City of Culture.
+It is likely unreservedly critical.
+More nuanced reflections, such that the football associations of England, Ireland, as The Herald's reflections on the long-term legacy Northern Ireland, Scotland and Wales will host the of the Glasgow 2014 Commonwealth Games, are UEFA 2028 Men's Football Euros.
+Alongside the rare15.
+Public and press opinion about legacy can be Birmingham 2022 Commonwealth Games, the 2028 more influential than more objective assessments Men's Euros could be one of the most important opportunities this decade to use the power of sport of impact, certainly when it comes to appetite from politicians to commit public money to more events to catalyse social change. in the future.
+Yet this is notoriously volatile - if the In 2026, the Tour de France Grand Départ will pass event is successful, scepticism and complaints often through 90 places in England, Scotland and Wales. fade away once the event begins, only to resurface That same year, Birmingham has a chance to build when heightened legacy expectations are not met. directly on its experience with the Commonwealth Showcasing an event's achievements and shaping Games when it hosts the European Athletics the collective narratives of an event is an important Championships.
+UK Sport is currently undertaking part of managing its legacy.
+Whilst the public and a number of feasibility studies that are looking at media are likely to be sceptical of attempts to evade the potential to bring more major sporting events criticism, event organisers need an effective longto the UK, including the 2036 or 2040 Olympic and term communication plan for an event to act as an Paralympic Games.
+The new Cabinet Office events ongoing inspiration and attract additional funding or team has the potential to strengthen our strategic visitors to an area. approach to maximising the long-term power of events.